-A. Gransden, Historical Writing in England, Volume II, 1307 to the Early Seventeenth Century The following series is not on reserve, but in the stacks.
-The appropriate volume will be useful to you: David C. Douglas (ed.), English Historical Documents.
+A Gransden, Historical Writing in England, Volume II, 1307 to the Early Seventeenth Century.

+The following multi-volume series will also be useful to you: the appropriate volumes are on reserve.
+The general editor is David C. Douglas and the general title is English Historical Documents.
+Choose the volume which covers the period you are working on.